documaster/documaster-api/v1/endpoints.md

 Additionally, information about the [error response format](#error-response-format) can be found at the end of the document.

 (!)
-Note that any users of the Documaster API must disregard the presense of unknown attributes, (nested) resources, or parameters in any of the endpoints to allow for backwards-compatible expansions of the API.
+Note that any users of the Documaster API must disregard the presence of unknown attributes, (nested) resources, or parameters in any of the endpoints to allow for backwards-compatible expansions of the API.

 ---